daegiM/NES-viewer-app/README.md

 To create those file I used png2nam application

-for viewerapp01.asm , you can compile with asm6
+For viewerapp01.asm , you can compile with asm6

 After downloading asm6 file you can type on cmd